How Oscars Voting Works: Critical Consensus Is A Myth

 Again, this is head-slappingly obvious, but 98% doesn’t mean the movie scored 98 out of 100 on a test.
 It might just mean that 98% of the critics polled saw it, shrugged and thought, “that was fine.”
 A film that receives 98 of the mildest positives with two vehement pans still scores better than one that changed 90 critic’s lives and ruined 10.
 And I think most of us would agree that the latter would be better art.
 Metrics like RottenTomatoes scores and awards voting simply aren’t equipped to deal with that.

 Okay, you might think, but maybe they’re a fair generalization.
 I suppose it depends what we consider “fair.”
 Consider: I have served on juries at festivals, I’ve voted in critics association honors, and I regularly contribute blurbs and opinions to crowd-sourced lists on this very website.
-Not even the lists and awards I’ve contributed to have been an especially good reflection of my tastes.
+Not even the lists and awards I’ve contributed to have been an especially good reflection of my own taste.
 Get even one other human involved with making a list of best movies or performances and you immediately end up with a series of compromises at best and a list of things that consists of one-third of movies that you actively hate at worst.
-Taste in movies is extraordinarily resistant to generalization.
+Taste is extraordinarily resistant to generalization.
+And that’s probably what’s so great about it.

 While I’d love to believe that I’m some perfectly unique and immortal combination of influences and not just a walking, talking rotting sack of turds the rest of you, I suspect that every critic or awards voter feels at least a little bit this way.
-The inherently flawed nature of group-sourced lists and group-voted awards immediately manifests in the difficulty writing

-blurbs for them.
+The inherently flawed nature of group-sourced lists and group-voted awards immediately manifests in the difficulty writing blurbs for them.
 The natural way to critique is “[work of art] did [this] and it made me feel [this way].”

 Once it’s a group list, the writer is forced, artificially, to remove that supposedly objectionable first-person pronoun and substitute “we.”
 It sounds off and presumptuous, because it is.
 It’s inherently untrue.
 “We” can’t feel anything, because “we” don’t feel collectively.
 That’s not how feelings work.
 The writer is forced to presume a false perspective.